Carrington Hospital: History

 In 1971, the building was considered to be one of the best Victorian buildings in Auckland.
 In keeping with a national change, the Auckland Hospital Board took control of the hospital from the Health Department the following year.
 Controversial plans were considered for the hospital's M3 Ward to be turned into a medical security prison in 1986.
 In 1992, Carrington Hospital was closed by the Auckland Area Health Board and was purchased by a tertiary education provider, Carrington Polytec, who refurbished the building, opening the Unitec Institute of Technology School of Architecture and Design in 1994.
-The original building was being used by Unitec's departments of Architecture, Landscape Architecture, and Design and Contemporary Arts.

-Architecture and fittings
+Starting in 2018 Unitec transfer land to the Crown as part of a roughly 40 hectare housing development involving the construction of thousands of homes.
+This development is known as the Carrington Development.
+The development is being undertaken by the Ministry of Housing and Urban Development in partnership with three different Maori groups as part of a treaty settlement.

+As of 2024 two wings of the building have been demolished to allow for a new road to be constructed.

+Description

 The facade is neoclassical and has polychromatic detailing.
 Built of brick, it faced the junction of Great North Road and Carrington Road, leading to Mount Albert.
 In the central portion of the building were the dining halls, kitchen, and store-rooms, and the two adjoining wings were the male and female wards.
 The male dining hall was also used for theatrical and musical performances.
 Auxiliary wood buildings were destroyed by fire in December 1894.
 A new brick building was completed in 1896–1897.
 The chapel of St Luke the Physician, built in 1865, was used as a dormitory since 1875, but was renovated and reopened as a chapel in 1961.
-The Conolly Room at the hospital was named after English doctor, Dr. John Conolly.
+The Conolly Room at the hospital was named after English doctor, John Conolly.